CHUCKWWC/TWANGLE/replit.md

 ## Overview

-Twangle is a couples' relationship wellness application that offers psychological assessments, AI-powered coaching, and relationship-building tools.
-It helps couples understand attachment styles, identify relationship patterns, and provides personalized guidance based on frameworks like Gottman Method, Emotionally Focused Therapy (EFT), and Attachment Theory.
+Twangle is a couples' relationship wellness application providing psychological assessments, AI-powered coaching, and relationship-building tools.
+It helps couples understand attachment styles, identify relationship patterns, and offers personalized guidance based on established therapeutic frameworks.
+The platform features an AI relationship coach, an Attachment Style Assessment, a library of research-based exercises, a DIY couples retreat builder, and an AI-powered date night planner.
+Its primary goal is to foster healthier relationships through personalized, data-driven insights and interactive tools.

-The platform includes:
-- An Attachment Style Assessment with AI analysis.
-- An AI relationship coach ("Coach Charles") with enhanced guardrails.
-- A library of research-based relationship exercises.
-- An interactive Nervous System Regulation educational module with guided timers.
-- A DIY couples retreat builder with AI-generated itineraries.
-- An AI-powered Date Night planner.
-- Weekly coaching session summaries.
-- A user feedback system with comprehensive reporting.
-- Comprehensive access and usage reporting.
-- Growth intelligence platform with conversion tracking, revenue analytics, and subscription lifecycle monitoring.
-- Feedback analytics dashboard (admin-only).

 ## User Preferences